davidexns/dexns-cli/README.md

 ## Running the CLI locally

-Currently, the `start` script does not run the CLI, as its contents were leftover from an earlier attempt at a CLI and haven't been updated to run with the current state.

 If you clone the repository and run `yarn link` or `npm link`, the CLI can then be run with the `dexns` command

 ## TODO